How Much Does it Cost To Create a Website?

 There are a couple of routes you could take here.

-Back in the day, you almost had to invest in a full ecommerce/shopping cart solution through a web host or a company like Web Marketing Magic.
+Back in the day, you almost had to invest in a full ecommerce/shopping cart solution.
+They could be a royal pain to setup.

 So what about databases and other kinds of custom work you may want to done?